lonnie-nguyen/MovieTheater/README.md

 3 seat buffer).
 Therefore, it is assumed that every other row in the theater will not be used for seating allocations.
 - Seating will be allocated on a first come, first served basis.
 Meaning that the input file will be processed line by line with R001 being the first allocation of seating.
-- Customers agree to have their group split up if consecutive seating within the same row cannot be accommodated and there are enough seats in the theater,
+- Customers will agree to have their group split up if consecutive seating within the same row cannot be accommodated and if there are enough seats in the theater.

 ## Build Scripts
 ### Before building: